UKHSA-Internal/talktofrank-beta/doc/architecture/decisions/0003-site-wide-cms-configuration.md

 - Additional API calls would need to be made by the frontend framework to
     1. fetch the sitewide settings
     2. check if there are any overrides for the current page
+- Future page specific settings could be handled by adding a new 'Page url' field to the content model